galaxyproject/training-material/topics/galaxy-project/tutorials/outputs/tutorial.md

 > <comment-title>Note to readers</comment-title>
-> - This module introduces the most important parts of the Galaxy project.
+> - This module introduces the most important outputs of the Galaxy project.
 They are grouped arbitrarily and there are many overlaps, because Galaxy grows organically through collaborations, rather than by design.
 > - The project continues to expand rapidly, so this module will need updating regularly
 > - The Hub provides much more detail about many of the same structures and their activities, but this material is designed to provide simplified views of the project, so the Hub becomes easier to navigate.
 > - This is an attempt at a kind of field guide to the ecosystem generating those Hub activities, for the use of participants trying to navigate it.